A few weeks ago, I got a text from an American friend asking me one simple question: “How can I move abroad?”

 But maybe you’ll love it.
 Maybe you’ll wander the streets and turn over some stone that will lead to a job, or a relationship, or some other way to get a visa and stay as long as you want.

-Final Thoughts / What If I Miss Home?
+What If You Move Abroad and Miss Home?

 If you do move abroad, no matter which option (or which country) you choose, remember two things:

 It’s temporary.
 Nothing in life is permanent – whether it’s a home, a job, or a relationship.
+Honestly, I move a lot.
 Every time I move or something changes, I always think Wow, that went fast.

 It’s all just a starting point.
-I mentioned this in several of the ideas above, but really it’s true for all of them.
-Just because you take a job teaching English, doesn’t mean it’s what you have to do for the rest of your life, or even the rest of your time abroad.
+I mentioned this in some of the ways to move abroad above, but really it’s true for all of them.
+Just because you take a job teaching English, doesn’t mean it’s what you have to do for the rest of your life, or even the rest of your life abroad.

-Case in point: I moved to China to teach and write, then started doing a Brazilian martial art called Capoeira (the last hobby I’d expected to pick up in China).
-And through Capoeira, I met an Italian man and moved to Milan to be with him.
+Case in point: I moved to China to teach and write for magazines, then I started doing a Brazilian martial art called Capoeira (the last hobby I’d expected to pick up in China).
+Through Capoeira, I met an Italian man and moved to Milan to be with him.
 I learned Italian and went to grad school there, which led to a job in France.
-None of that is related to my first gig teaching English in China, but it all happened because of it.
+None of that journey was related to my first gig abroad, teaching English in China, but it all happened because of it.

 The most important part in all of it is to just have fun.